dadebeats/NPFL128-Project_Kellich/README.md

 ## Possible problems:
 Too little text data.
 Too little of preprocessing.
 Missed some better models/approaches to use.
 Better finetuning.
 Too little context window.
-0 baseline: využít jen numerická data a vložit je do MLP